kristofzerbe/kiko.io/source/_posts/2026/Mentions-United-Loves-Bubbles.md

 // wait until the page is loaded ... window.addEventListener('load', function () {

-  // init Mentions United with your name, to distinguish your interactions from others',
+  // init Mentions United with your name as option,
+  // to distinguish your interactions from others',
-  // and an array of new instances of the plugins with their options const mentionsUnited = new MentionsUnited({
+  // and an array of new instances of the plugins
+  // with their options
+  const mentionsUnited = new MentionsUnited({
     ownerName: "__MY-NAME__"
   },[